-Mathematics & Statistics 5300 6.0: Microcomputers for Teachers:
+Mathematics & Statistics 5300 6.0: Microcomputers for Teachers;

-Mathematics & Statistics 5500 6.0: Topics in Mathematics for Teachers:
+Mathematics & Statistics 5500 6.0: Topics in Mathematics for Teachers;

-Mathematics & Statistics 5020 6.0: Fundamentals of Mathematics for Teachers:

-Mathematics & Statistics 5400 6.0: History of Mathematics for Teachers:
+- Mathematics & Statistics 5020 6.0: Fundamentals of Mathematics for Teachers; - Mathematics & Statistics 5400 6.0: History of Mathematics for Teachers; - Mathematics & Statistics 5410 6.0: Analysis for Teachers;

-Mathematics & Statistics 5410 6.0: Analysis for Teachers; Mathematics & Statistics 5420 6.0: Algebra for Teachers; Mathematics & Statistics 5430 6.0: Probability, Statistics and Computing for Teachers.
+Mathematics & Statistics 5430 6.0: Probability, Statistics and Computing for Teachers.

-- Note: To enrol in any Group 2 course: - 1.
-Students will require permission of the instructor unless they have a degree in mathematics. - 2.
-It is strongly recommended that students have completed at least 12 university level credits (two full courses) in mathematics.
-For students without this background, the following two undergraduate half courses are suggested as preparation: - ❖ Arts/Science Mathematics 2221 3.0: Linear Algebra with Applications I, and - ❖ Arts/Science Mathematics 2222 3.0: Linear Algebra with Applications II.
+Note: To enrol in any Group 2 course:

+1. Students will require permission of the instructor unless they have a degree in mathematics.

+2. It is strongly recommended that students have completed at least 12 university level credits (two full courses) in mathematics.
+For students without this background, the following two undergraduate half courses are suggested as preparation:

+Arts/Science Mathematics 2221 3.0: Linear Algebra with Applications I, and

+Arts/Science Mathematics 2222 3.0: Linear Algebra with Applications II.